nocobase/nocobase/docs/en-US/api/database/field.md

 ### `'sort'`

-Sorting type (NodeBase extension).
+Sorting type (NocoBase extension).
 Sorting based on integer numbers, automatically generating new serial numbers for new records, and rearranging serial numbers when moving data.

 If data table has the `sortable` option defined, the corresponding fields will be generated automatically.